A topic from the subject of Biochemistry in Chemistry.

 Introduction

-RNA (Ribonucleic Acid) and DNA (Deoxyribonucleic Acid) are two types of nucleic acids found in living organisms.
-They play crucial roles in storing and transmitting genetic information.
+RNA (Ribonucleic Acid) and DNA (Deoxyribonucleic Acid) are two types of nucleic acids found in all living organisms.
+They play crucial roles in storing and transmitting genetic information, ultimately directing the synthesis of proteins and other essential biomolecules.

 DNA Structure